Aynesworth History, Family Crest & Coats of Arms

 "The family of Aynesworth, located here, was of considerable antiquity, and is mentioned in the reigns of Edward III and Richard II, at which latter time John de Aynesworth was of Pleasington, in Blackburn parish."
 The village is also called Cockey-Moor.

-Important Dates for the Aynesworth family
+Early History of the Aynesworth family

 This web page shows only a small excerpt of our Aynesworth research.
 Another 54 words (4 lines of text) covering the years 1881, 1523, 1554, 1571, 1622, 1560, 1571, 1660 and 1743 are included under the topic Early Aynesworth History in all our PDF Extended History products and printed products wherever possible.